StainlessStasis/CobblemonSpawnAlerts/README.md

 # Cobblemon Spawn Alerts
 A highly customizable Cobblemon sidemod to alert you when a certain Pokemon spawns

+## This mod is no longer being maintained.
+No updates.
+No patches.
+For more details, see the bottom of the page.
+Thanks for everything.

 ## IMPORTANT:<br>
 #### Some Pokemon info may not display properly if you are on a server!
 Servers can optionally install this mod to broadcast this info to clients if they desire, also with a config of its own.
 If a server does not have this mod installed, then things will not display correctly.<br>